Togarashi: Popular Japanese Spice Blend

 What Ingredients are in Togarashi?

-The exact mix varies from family to family or among different manufacturers, but Shichimi Togarashi essentially contains the following seven ingredients:
+The exact mix varies from family to family or among different manufacturers and store bought brands, but Shichimi Togarashi essentially contains the following seven ingredients:

 - Red Chili Pepper